dioannidis/Nanite-FPC/README.md

 The repository holds the micronucleus firmware, the micronucleus commandline, the windows USB driver and a software example in free pascal to handle the soft reset-button.

-I made one using the through hole version from Danjovic (https://github.com/Danjovic/Nanite) on a veroboard for fun ... ;) Works like a charm !!!!
+I made one using the through hole version from Danjovic (https://github.com/Danjovic/Nanite) on a veroboard for fun ... ;)

+ Works like a charm !!!!

+ PS: FYI, I used a recent trunk Free Pascal ( 10/01/2020 ).

 ![The Nanite 85](Nanite_Through_Hole_FreePascal.jpg)